gmomo/python-ehub/docs/dev_guide.md

 This document contains information for extending and modifying the Energy Hub Model.

 For more concrete API details, see the code.
-This will be more up-to-date than this or any other documentation.
+That will be more up-to-date than any other documentation.

 ## How to Contribute